 Requirements for PTSD Benefits

-Third, veterans will need a medical opinion that the stressor event has a great enough impact to cause PTSD.
+- Veterans will need a medical option that the stressor event has a great enough impact to cause PTSD.

 Military Sexual Trauma (MST) and PTSD